TheArchitectDev/Architect.DomainModeling/README.md

 }
 ```

-For a more database-friendly alternative to GUIDs, see [Distributed IDs](https://github.com/TheArchitectDev/Architect.Identities#distributed-ids).
+For a more database-friendly alternative to UUIDs, see [Distributed IDs](https://github.com/TheArchitectDev/Architect.Identities#distributed-ids).

 ## Identity